Region 'must tackle ageing population'

 The APRC aims to build a knowledge base on the care of the elderly and create a network to disseminate good practices and expertise in the Asia-Pacific for the development of elderly care systems and services.

-Pio Smith, Asia-Pacific Regional Director for UNFPA, told the Bangkok Post yesterday that governments in Asia-Pacific countries need to be more concerned with rapidly ageing population growth in the region.
+Pio Smith, Asia-Pacific Regional Director for UNFPA, told the Bangkok Post on Thursday that governments in Asia-Pacific countries need to be more concerned with rapidly ageing population growth in the region.

 "None is left behind.
 This conference is relevant for the Asia-Pacific because if we don't have these conversations, we don't have any kind of advocacy that is required by the world," he said.